- Behind the scenes at Usborne

 Usborne author Sam Taplin explains how we created this new fantasy gamebook:

 I once got the same book for Christmas two years in a row – and I couldn’t have been happier when I unwrapped the second one because I’d practically destroyed the first by reading it so much.
-The object of my fascination was a "choose your own story" gamebook, and it’s hard to express quite how thrilling I found it.
+The object of my fascination was an "adventure" gamebook, and it’s hard to express quite how thrilling I found it.
 I loved all kinds of stories, but here was a story where I wasn’t just reading about something amazing – I was right there in the middle of it!
 I could choose what to do, where to go, whether to fight the goblin or run away…

 There was something magical to me about this – it looked just like other books, but hidden inside it was a whole world I could step into and lose myself in.
 I spent many a long summer’s afternoon sitting with my dice and my increasingly battered paperback, going on extraordinary adventures.